 My only problem?
 The raw eggs that deliver mayonnaise’s signature unctiousness.
 It is, of course, a problem for anyone who excludes egg from their diets, but even if you do eat eggs, eating raw eggs is equally scary and gross.

 I am thrilled to present my solution, one you have never see before now: egg-free, dairy-free, soy-free mayonnaise made with chickpea flour!
-All humility aside, it is the best ever vegan mayonnaise.
+All humility aside, it is the amazing.